-In the context of scientific research, the evaluation of documents is often a collective, rather than individual endeavor.
+In the context of scientific research, data analysis is often a collective, rather than individual endeavor.
 This raises the question how MAXQDA allows for teamwork.

 Guide: Working in Teams with MAXQDA

 This guide combines the organizational, technical and - as far as necessary for understanding - methodological aspects of teamwork in qualitative research projects into a practical manual.
 In this guide, teamwork is understood not only as the joint analysis of data but as analysis based on the division of labor.

 Teamwork with MAXQDA (when not using the MAXQDA TeamCloud) is possible in three principle forms, depending on how the team members want to work together.

 1. Handing over a complete MAXQDA project to another team member

 Different people work with the same master version of a project file.
 They perform coding, writing memos, text retrievals, and other kinds of analysis with this master project.
 But, they do not work simultaneously on the master version.
 The MAXQDA project is therefore passed from team member to team member, each time for further processing.

 2. Transfering coded segments, memos, variables, etc. between projects

 A MAXQDA project with all the documents to be processed is duplicated for each team member.
 Each member works on a pre-arranged part of the project, for example, only segments coded with selected codes, or only certain documents.
 At the end, the coded segments, memos, etc. are transferred from the respective projects into a master project.